lsst-ts/ts_wep_new/doc/content.rst

 * **EstimateZernikesFamTaskConnections**: Connections setup for EstimateZernikesFamTask to run in a pipeline with Gen 3 middleware.
 * **EstimateZernikesFamTaskConfig**: Configuration setup for EstimateZernikesFamTask.
 * **EstimateZernikesFamTask**: Gen 3 middleware task to take exposures and donut source catalogs and calculate Zenikes coefficients for each CCD when running in full-array mode (FAM).
 Saves Zernike coefficients and associated DonutStamps to Gen 3 repository.
+* **EstimateZernikesCwfsTaskConnections**: Connections setup for EstimateZernikesCwfsTask to run in a pipeline with Gen 3 middleware.
+* **EstimateZernikesCwfsTaskConfig**: Configuration setup for EstimateZernikesCwfsTask.
+* **EstimateZernikesCwfsTask**: Gen 3 middleware task to take exposures and donut source catalogs and calculate Zenikes coefficients for each CCD when running on corner wave front sensors (CWFS).
+Saves Zernike coefficients and associated DonutStamps to Gen 3 repository.